Positioning Your Business for Sale: What Privately Held Companies Often Overlook

 Mergers & Acquisitions Part I

-Accurate and complete reporting not only increases the value of your firm - but also the value of you and your employees.
-To defend your valuation of your company and successfully position it for sale, you need to prepare eight key areas of your internal reporting.
+Accurate and complete reporting not only increases the value of your firm but also the value of you and your employees.
+To defend your company’s valuation and successfully position it for sale, you need to prepare eight key areas of your internal reporting.
 (This information is shared only after a confidential disclosure agreement (CDA) between the buyer and seller is executed.)

 mergers and acquisitions components diagram